5 hard light photography tips you need to know, plus pros and cons

 You know by now that to create hard light, you need to use a small light relative to the subject size.
 So:

 Now you also know how to soften your light.
-So, if you feel that the shadows on your subject are too hard, get your light closer to the subject, or use a white reflector.
+So, if you feel that the shadows on your subject are too hard, get your light closer to the subject, or use a white reflector to fill in shadows.

-For more dramatic hard light photography, with deeper shadows, make sure that no light is bounced back into the shadows from a nearby surface.
+For more dramatic hard light photography, with deeper shadows, make sure that no light bounces back into the shadows from a nearby surface.
 This will lighten the shadows.

-To make the shadows even blacker, especially with split lighting, hold a non-reflective black piece of material close to the shadow side of your subject.
+To make the shadows even blacker, especially when split lighting portraits, hold a non-reflective black piece of material close to the shadow side of your subject.

 This will absorb light and create negative fill on your subject, which deepens the shadows.

-Lighting patterns are as relevant to natural light photography as they are to flash photography.
+Lighting patterns are relevant to both flash photography and natural light photography.

 5. What is hard light best suited for in photography?

-Because shadows are defined with hard light it’s great for showing texture, whether that’s a smooth texture like glass, or rough texture like a brick wall.
+Because shadows are so clearly defined with hard light it’s great for showing texture, whether that’s a smooth texture like glass, or rough texture like a brick wall.

-For this reason, in portrait photography, hard light is better for younger, smooth skin.
+For this reason, in portrait photography, hard light is usually better for younger, smooth skin.

 The exception to this of course is if you want to highlight the lines on a person’s face.
-In which case, hard light is perfect!
+In which case, hard light is perfect on older skin!

 Leave a comment